laddu1986/MockedAPI_Javascript/readme.md

 $ node_modules/.bin/mocked-api --port 6000 --dir ./mocks
 ```

+This will serve JSON-files in `./mocks` at `localhost:6000`, but that's it.
+Custom mutation of responses is not possible through the CLI.

 ## Notes

 - POST/PUT/DELETE are not yet implemented.
 If you need one of those, please ping me and give me some time to work it out.